 Keeping us alive and happy, having joy by doing things with our own hands together with colleaques.

 Making a short performance and example of craft used in own school reflecting the cultural heritage.

-At the end of the week the participants will reflect the atmosphere, knowledge and skills gained from course in own educational environment, and also present their course "Travel diaries" made during the course.
+At the end of the week the participants will reflect the atmosphere, knowledge and skills gained from course, and also present their works and "Travel diaries" made during the course.
 Participants will be trained and encouraged to take advance of eTwinning , participate in eTwinning online courses, and to create new projects with other participants of this course or the eTwinning partners.
 Participants will give feedback about the course.
 They work after the course completing course reports to be sent to their NA: